flecoqui/Windows10/Samples/SpeechToTextUWPSampleApp/README.md

 <p/>
 -   **Record**: record spoken audio into a WAV file,
 -   **Play**: play the WAV files stored on the local disk,
--   **Convert WAV file**: Convert the WAV file to text,
+-   **Convert WAV file**: Convert the WAV file to text with Cognitive Services,
+-   **Convert live audio**: Convert live audio to text with Cognitive Services, the audio buffer is sent to Cogntive Services at the end of the recording session.
--   **Convert live audio**: Convert live audio to text.
+-   **Convert continuously live audio**: Convert continuously live audio to text with Cognitive Services, in that case, the audio buffers are sent to Cognitive Services if the audio level is sufficient during a configurable period.

-The spoken audio is recorded in WAV file in the following format:
+The spoken audio is recorded into a WAV file in the following format:
 <p/>
 -   **Number of Channels**: one channel,
 -   **Samples per second**: 16000,